-Specific expertise is offered on:
+Specific expertise is offered in:

 Epidemiology – helps gain an understanding of disease by comparing the pattern of disease in populations over time, between places and in different types of people.
 Help can be offered on study design (case-series, cross-sectional studies, case-control studies, cohort studies, and trials), with the size of the study, methods of measuring disease frequency, presentation of epidemiological data on risk, and proposed data analysis and interpretation.

-For some studies, recognition of the resource issues or a simple costing exercise may be sufficient.
-However, intervention trials may need cost-effectiveness analysis, calculation of QALY gains, or modelling of outcomes.
+Health economics – most health services research questions have resource implications.
+Proposals need to reflect this.
+The extent of the economics component needed varies with the project.
+For some, recognising the resource issues or a simple costing exercise may suffice.
+Intervention trials however, may need cost-effectiveness analysis, calculation of QALY gains, or modelling of outcomes.